khylo/CourseNotes/cloud/aws/storage.md

 Multi AZ is an option in console.
 When you turn it on it creates backup in seperate AZ and failsover to it (including DNS update).
 Can also manually failover.
 Read Replica is good for increasing performance
 Can have read replicas of read replicas
-Up to 5 read replicas
+Up to 15 read replicas for Aurora, and 5 for mysql

 ## NoSql
 * DynamoDB   ..
 Push button scaling (easier than RDS) without downtime